k3s-io/docs/docs/cli/token.md

 ## k3s token

+The k3s token CLI tool handles:
-K3s bootstrap tokens use the same generation and validation code as `kubeadm token` bootstrap tokens, and the `k3s token` CLI is similar.
+* The life cycle of bootstrap tokens, using the same generation and validation code as `kubeadm token` bootstrap tokens.
+Note that both CLIs are similar.
+* The rotation of the server token

 ```
 NAME:
-   k3s token - Manage bootstrap tokens
+   k3s token - Manage tokens

 USAGE:
    k3s token command [command options] [arguments...]